adhish-bahl/Vegetable-Detection/README.md

 2. Follow the cells step-by-step to install dependencies, load the model, and perform detection tasks.
 3. Modify the input paths or parameters as needed to analyze your dataset.

-## Contributing

-If you'd like to contribute, feel free to submit a pull request or report issues.
-Please ensure compatibility with the existing library versions.

----

-Happy coding!